-When collecting data from survey respondents, Medallia does not collect or receive sensitive personal information such as: credit card numbers, social security numbers, financial account and transaction information, political opinions, religious or philosophical beliefs, or trade union membership.
+When collecting data from survey respondents, Medallia does not collect sensitive personally identifiable information such as: credit card numbers, social security numbers, political opinions, religious or philosophical beliefs, or trade union membership.
 Medallia does collect demographic information for statistical purposes.
 Responses to demographic questions are entirely voluntary.

 Medallia’s mobile reporting application, used by Medallia’s clients, uses third-party services to gather data on application usage and stability.
 This data is shared only with the relevant client.
 A user may unsubscribe from tracking through the user settings screen within the mobile application.

 Customers and respondents may contact Medallia (see Privacy Contact below) at any time if they feel there is an error in their personally identifiable information or request deletion of personally identifiable information.
-Because Medallia generally receives and retains personal information as an agent of its clients, it will usually refer individuals reporting inaccuracies in their personally identifying information to the originating source for correction.
+Because Medallia generally receives and retains personally identifiable information as an agent of its clients, it will usually refer individuals reporting inaccuracies in their personally identifying information to the originating source for correction.

-Subsequent to verifying the identity of a person making a request, Medallia will respond to a request for offline access to personal information within 30 days of receiving the request.
+Subsequent to verifying the identity of a person making a request, Medallia will respond to a request for offline access to personally identifiable information within 30 days of receiving the request.

 From time to time, Medallia may contract with third parties to perform functions necessary for its research operations and, under the terms of those contracts, may transfer data to those third parties.
 Medallia requires any such third party to maintain confidentiality of such data.

-When requested by legal authorities to disclose personal information, Medallia will inform the court of various factors justifying confidentiality and respondent anonymity.
-However, Medallia may be required by law to disclose personal information where judicial or other governmental subpoenas, warrants, or orders are properly issued or if the Medallia reasonably believes that use or disclosure is necessary to protect its rights.
+When requested by legal authorities to disclose personally identifiable information, Medallia will inform the court of various factors justifying confidentiality and respondent anonymity.
+However, Medallia may be required by law to disclose personally identifiable information where judicial or other governmental subpoenas, warrants, or orders are properly issued or if the Medallia reasonably believes that use or disclosure is necessary to protect its rights.
 Individuals’ unsubscribe option in no way limits Medallia’s use, disclosure or distribution of personally-identifiable information to the extent such use, disclosure or distribution is required by law, court order or other valid legal process.
 Medallia will communicate with the affected client as soon as possible, unless prohibited by law or court order.

-Medallia does not knowingly collect personal information from any individual under the age of 13.
+Medallia does not knowingly collect personally identifiable information from any individual under the age of 13.